Asaye/autocad-dxf/README.md

 #### &#x1F537; nurbs(spline :object):

-This function is used to obtain a NURBS (B-Spline) equation of ```AcDbSpline``` of degree three.
+This function is used to obtain the equations of NURBS (B-Spline) for ```AcDbSpline``` of degree three.
 The function uses the combination of the values of ```control_points```, ```knot_values``` and ```weights``` properties to determine the equations.
 If the ```weights``` property is not given or if all its elements are of value 1, equations of the B-spline curves will be obtained.
 Along with, the length and area of the NURBS/splines for each respective interval will also be returned.
 The length and area of the splines are determined using 64-point Gauss-quadrature numerical integration.

 See the example below for the type of returned data.